Joe Biden has done more than arm Israel. He’s complicit in Gaza’s devastating famine

 “Behind the scenes, my impression is that the Biden administration was pushing Israel to resume opening crossings to aid.
 But it was this posture of pretty extensive deference to how Israel was choosing to fight the war, while continuing to supply it with arms and not putting any real conditions on that,” Mr Konyndyk said.

-A spokesperson for the White House National Security Council told The Independent: “Since the beginning of this conflict, President Biden has been leading efforts to get humanitarian aid into Gaza to alleviate the suffering of innocent Palestinians who have nothing to do with Hamas.”
+A spokesperson for the White House National Security Council said: “Since the beginning of this conflict, president Biden has been leading efforts to get humanitarian aid into Gaza to alleviate the suffering of innocent Palestinians who have nothing to do with Hamas.”

 Inside USAID, career civil servants with extensive experience were horrified by the lack of urgency from their politically appointed leaders.